scintill/android_frameworks_opt_telephony_ril_ofono/README.md

 * dexopt/proguard? - see notes in Android.mk
 * crashes in airplane mode trying to query properties on probably not-up interfaces
 * remove anonymous auth from dbus.conf (currently there to ease debugging; not needed for the RIL code to connect properly)
 * `init: Warning!
-Service ofonod-debug needs a SELinux domain defined; please fix!`
+Service ofonod-debug needs a SELinux domain defined; please fix!` (probably prevents the debugger from being able to ptrace and dump info if ofonod crashes)

+# Code review

+These should be reviewed more closely for correctness and safety:

+* My changes to oFono (logging, SMS PDU patches)

 # License